davidnaimie/aws-cloud-practitioner-notes/README.md

 - The websote URL will depend on the region
       They look very similar example(website-aws-region  or  wesite.aws-region)
 - If you get a 403 Forbidden error; make sure the bucket polict allows public reads
+# S3 - Versioning
+- You can version youjr files ini Amazon S3
+- It is enabled at the bucket level
+- Its best to practice to version your buckets
+    - protectds against unintended deletes(ablwe to restore)
+    - easy to roll back to [revios version
+- Notes:
+    - Any file that is not versioned prior to enabling versioning will have version "null"
+    - Suspending versioning does not delete the previous versions

 ## Billing & Pricing
 - pay as you go